The Best Budget Airlines in Europe for 2026

 Ryanair

-Ryanair is the giant, with more routes and more airports than any rival, and the lowest headline fares in Europe alongside Wizz Air.
-The honest trade-off is that only a small personal item is free, the seats are tight and you board from secondary airports like Milan Bergamo or Barcelona Girona.
-Travel with one backpack and nobody beats it on price.
+Ryanair is the giant, with more routes and more airports than any rival and, alongside Wizz Air, the lowest headline fares in Europe.
+The honest trade-off is the one I learned the hard way: only a small personal item is free, the size limit is enforced to the centimetre, the seats are tight, and you board from secondary airports like Milan Bergamo or Barcelona Girona.
+Travel with one backpack that genuinely fits under the seat and nobody beats it on price.
+Bring anything bigger and you either pay for Priority at booking — far cheaper than my gate fee — or you gamble with that metal sizer.

 Wizz Air

 Wizz Air owns Central and Eastern Europe and matches Ryanair on rock-bottom fares, especially out of Budapest, Bucharest and London Luton.
 Its punctuality has historically been the weakest of the group, and like Ryanair it charges for anything bigger than a personal item.
-The Wizz Priority add-on, which bundles a cabin bag and faster boarding, is worth it the moment you carry more than a daypack.
+The Wizz Priority add-on, which bundles a cabin bag and faster boarding, is worth it the moment you carry more than a daypack — buy it online, never at the gate.

 easyJet

-easyJet is the comfort pick of the low-cost world.
+easyJet is the comfort pick of the low-cost world, and the airline I’d have skated through happily that morning.
 A larger cabin bag rides in the overhead locker for free on most fares, the cabins feel roomier, and it flies into primary airports like Paris Orly, Geneva and London Gatwick.
-Fares run a little above Ryanair, but the included bag often closes the gap entirely.
+Fares run a little above Ryanair, but the included bag often closes the gap entirely — which is exactly why the cheapest headline fare can be the most expensive ticket.

 Vueling

 Vueling, part of the IAG group, is your best friend for Spain and the wider Mediterranean, with a powerful Barcelona hub.
 Prices are keen and the network is broad, though on-time performance can be patchy in peak summer.
-A small personal item is free; everything else is an add-on.
+A small personal item is free; everything else is an add-on, so size your bag before you book, not at the airport.

 Transavia, Norwegian and Eurowings